Faysal611/product-recommendation-site-client/README.md

 ---

-# Product Recommendation System
+# Product Recommendation Hub

-This repository contains the client-side application for a product recommendation system, allowing users to post product recommendations and submit queries.
+This repository contains the client-side application for a Product Recommendation Hub, allowing users to post product recommendations and submit queries.

 ---